PaulGilmartin/django-pgpubsub/docs/payload_context.rst

     set_notification_context({'some-key': 'some-value'})

-The setting is effective till the end of the current transanction.
+The setting is effective till the connection is closed.
+Alternatively the setting ``PGPUBSUB_TX_BOUND_NOTIFICATION_CONTEXT`` can be used to clean the context at the end of the current transanction.

 Filter by ``context`` field in the trigger listener